Who is allowed to register your business?

 Eenmanszaak (sole proprietorship)

-First complete the registration form.
+As the owner, you register your eenmanszaak yourself.
+Login with DigiD and complete the registration form.
 Then make an appointment to visit a KVK office to complete the registration.
-Bring a valid proof of identity.
-Read more about registering, taking over, or transferring an eenmanszaak.Â
+Bring a valid proof of identity and, if necessary, other documents.

-VOF or maatschap (general or professional partnership)
+VOF (general partnership)

 Do you want to take over or continue a VOF?
 Read what you need to do in your situation.

-Partners are persons or organisations
+Partners are persons and organisations

 Partners are organisations